Doctor Gets 40 Years For Illegally Prescribing More Than Half A Million Opioid Doses

 His Martinsville office was raided by federal agents in 2017.

-Authorities say Smithers ran an operation that was less a medical practice and more an interstate drug distribution network and patients came from surrounding areas within Virginia, as well as from Ohio, Tennessee, Kentucky and West Virginia.
+Authorities say that Smithers ran an operation that was less a medical practice and more an interstate drug distribution network and that patients came from surrounding areas within Virginia, as well as from Ohio, Tennessee, Kentucky and West Virginia.

-Some traveled "hundreds of miles" to visit Smithers to get their drugs, according to a May press release by the U.S. Attorney's Office in the Western District of Virginia.
+Some traveled "hundreds of miles" to visit Smithers to get their drugs, according to a May news release by the U.S. Attorney's Office in the Western District of Virginia.

 "Smithers did not accept insurance and took in over $700,000 in cash and credit card payments prior to a search warrant being executed at his office on March 7, 2017," the statement said.

-During the trial Smithers testified he received a lot of patients through word of mouth.
+During the trial, Smithers testified that he received a lot of patients through word of mouth.

 "Well, a few patients from Virginia, but most of them, through word of mouth, would come from Kentucky and West Virginia.
 Those were the main two places," Smithers said, according to court documents.

-"I think there were a few patients from Tennessee because Tennessee had shut down some clinics, as well.
+"I think there were a few patients from Tennessee because Tennessee had shut down some clinics as well.
 And, I mean, it was just kind of word of mouth.
 I never really advertised.
 I had a sign out in front of my office," Smithers said.

-A man testified during the trial he would drive between 8 and 10 hours from his home in Kentucky to the Virginia practice and back.
+A man testified during the trial that he would drive between eight and 10 hours each way from his home in Kentucky to the Virginia practice and back.

 The man admitted he was addicted to oxycodone and hydrocodone and began to see Smithers after another doctor refused to give him pills.